-There are many other prophecies in the Old Testament pointing to John as the forerunner of Christ, the coming of our Lord and Savior.
-But we see in the New Testament that the prophecy of the forerunner was fulfilled.
-In Matthew chapter 3, verses 1-3, it says, 1In those days came John the Baptist, preaching in the wilderness of Judaea, 2And saying, Repent ye: for the kingdom of heaven is at hand.
-3For this is he that was spoken of by the prophet Esaias.... or Isaiah... saying, The voice of one crying in the wilderness, Prepare ye the way of the Lord, make his paths straight.
+There are many other prophecies in the Old Testament pointing to John as the forerunner of Christ and of the coming of our Lord and Savior.
+We see in the New Testament the prophecy of the forerunner was fulfilled.
+In Matthew 3:1-3 it says, 1In those days came John the Baptist, preaching in the wilderness of Judaea, 2And saying, Repent ye: for the kingdom of heaven is at hand.
+3For this is he that was spoken of by the prophet Esaias, saying, The voice of one crying in the wilderness, Prepare ye the way of the Lord, make his paths straight.

-And of course, we just read those verses in the Old Testament in Isaiah, but many other verses point to this fact and talk about the forerunner and the prophecy being fulfilled, Matthew chapter 11, verses 7-11.
+And, of course, we just read those verses in the Old Testament in Isaiah.
+Many other verses point to this fact and talk about the forerunner and the prophecy being fulfilled, Matthew 11:7-11.

-Well, we see that something happened as John came saying, "Prepare ye the way of the Lord."
+We see that something happened as John came, saying, Prepare ye the way of the Lord.
 There came a time when we read and study about the baptism of Christ.
 Why did John baptize Christ?
 What was the purpose?
 The baptism of Jesus marked the beginning of our Lord's public ministry.

-In Matthew chapter 3 and verse 13, it says, Jesus was baptized, and then we read in John 2:11, This beginning of miracles did Jesus in Cana of Galilee, and manifested forth his glory; and his disciples believed on him.
+In Matthew 3:13, it says Jesus is baptized, and then we read in John 2:11, This beginning of miracles did Jesus in Cana of Galilee, and manifested forth his glory; and his disciples believed on him.
 After the baptism of Christ is actually when His earthly ministry began.

 Alfred Edersheim aptly points this out.
-He says, "Had it primarily and always been a 'baptism of repentance,' He [Yeshua, that's Jesus] could not have submitted to it."
-Certainly, we would all agree.
+He says, "Had it primarily and always been a 'baptism of repentance,' He [Yeshua; that's Jesus,] could not have submitted to it."
+Certainly we would all agree.
 Yeshua had nothing to be repentant of, no sins to confess.
-However, He was about 30 years of age, the biblically required age of a man to be ordained a priest, and John was a Levite, qualified to witness such immersions.
-Yet, Yeshua says, we must fulfill all things righteously, according to Matthew 3:15.
-He is not referring to a baptism of repentance, but rather, stepping into the waters of ordination.
-Yeshua, that's Jesus, was about to take on His mantle as Messianic Priest.
-That's the reason he was baptized.
-And after his baptism, Jesus' fame grew, according to Matthew 4:24.
+However, He was about thirty years of age, the biblically required age of a man to be ordained a priest.

+John was a Levite, qualified to witness such immersions; yet, Yeshua says we must fulfill all things righteously, according to Matthew 3:15.
+He is not referring to a baptism of repentance but, rather, stepping into the waters of ordination.
+Yeshua, that's Jesus, was about to take on His mantel as Messianic priest.
+That's the reason He was baptized.

+After His baptism, Jesus' fame grew, according to Matthew 4:24.
 It says, And his fame went throughout all Syria: and they brought unto him all sick people that were taken with divers diseases and torments, and those which were possessed with devils, and those which were lunatick, and those that had the palsy; and he healed them.

-Matthew 9:26, And the fame hereof went abroad into all that land.
+Matthew 9:26: And the fame hereof went abroad into all that land.